afborchert/fmt-scan/README.md

-The other point is that this is best done directly on the internal buffer of a buffered stream. `std::basic_streambuf` offers the necessary interface which is unfortunately protected.
+The other point is that this is best done directly on the internal buffer of a buffered stream. `std::basic_streambuf` offers the necessary interface.
+But these methods are unfortunately protected.
 This problem has been solved by copy-constructing another streambuf from the original streambuf which causes the pointers to be copied but not the buffer contents itself.
 This permits to pass the input buffer directly to the regular expression engine.
 In case of a partial match, however, we have no option but to copy the partially matched buffer as neither the stream buffers nor the pcre2 library operate with multiple buffers.

 If finally the pattern does not match, the library makes a best effort to restore the state of the input stream to the original state.
 This is